dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 (2 + 2) : Natural  -- The expression `(2 + 2)` has type `Natural`
 ```

 The `:` symbol is the type annotation operator.
+This operator takes two
+arguments:

+* The left-hand side is the expression to type-check
+* The right-hand side is the expected type of the left-hand side

+... and the operator returns the left-hand side after type-checking it against
+the right-hand side.

 > **Exercise:** Ask the REPL for the type of the `Natural/even` function
 >